LoyolaLawTech/Class-Documents/2020/quizzes/quiz1.md

 * The "navigation" select in the bottom left corner does not have to do anything when clicked.
+* You may use your past homeworks and notes to complete this quiz.
+You may also use internet resources.
+You may not, however, communicate with any other person to receive help with this assignment.
 * You will have an hour and ten minutes to complete this quiz.